On the other hand, it is a profit (5)

 I believe the answer is:

 'on the other hand' is the definition.

-'a profit' is the subsidiary indication.
+'a profit' is the wordplay.

 'profit' becomes 'gain' ('gain' can be a synonym of 'profit').

-'it is' is the link.
+'it is' acts as a link.

 (Other definitions for again that I've seen before include "Not for the first time", "Predictably perhaps", "Anew", "Furthermore", "for another time", "One more time, encore", "return", "Encore, one more time", "On the other hand" and "Once more; on the other hand".)